Asthma: Exercise-Induced Asthma Special Needs Factsheet

 What Teachers and Coaches Can Do

 Having EIA doesn't mean students should skip sports, gym classes, or other physical activities.
-Students with EIA may need to use inhalers before exercise.
+As well as keeping them fit, exercise can strengthen the breathing muscles in the chest and help their lungs work better.
+But students with EIA may need to use inhalers before they exercise.

 Teachers and coaches can help students with EIA by: